neoformit/hydroweb/README.md

 # Hydroweb

 A web interface for hydroponics system.
-Requires the neoformit/hydropi.git package to be installed
+Requires the neoformit/hydropi.git package to be installed.

 ### System status at a glance
 ![landing page screenshot](./.img/landing.png)